JAS-30/first-portfolio-only-html-css/README.md

 # first-portfolio-only-html-css
 Building a portfolio using **only** HTML/CSS.
 ## Description:
-This project has 3 pages:
+This project has 4 pages:
 - A home page
+- An about me page
 - A contacts page
 - A portfolio page that contains a list of projects/tutorials I built.